Organize Paper Clutter

 Sharing is caring!

-Easy, you just need a game plan for handling things as they come in.
-A simple yet effective system that will tackle paper clutter once and for all.
-A system that will keep your paper clutter from getting out of control again.
+A game plan for handling things as they come in.
+One that will tackle paper clutter once and for all and keep those papers from getting out of control again.

-Well, you and I both know that this is not a solution.
-That placing papers in a pile to deal with later is neither efficient or effective.
-You need to see those papers as directions for tasks that are important enough that someone took the time to put them into writing.
+Instead of seeing them as papers, you should see those papers as directions for tasks that are important enough that someone took the time to put them into writing.

 This statement is huge, so let’s hear it again.

-“You need to see your papers as specific directions that are important enough that someone took the time to put them into writing.”
+“You need to see your papers as specific directions for completing tasks that are important enough that someone took the time to put them into writing.”

-Those directions whether they are to “pay this” or “respond to that” will be the key to where these papers go in order to ensure they are dealt with on time.
+Those directions, whether they are to “pay this” or “respond to that,” will be the key to where these papers are kept in order to ensure they are dealt with on time.

 How to Organize Paper Clutter

-As you are collecting all of your paper clutter and you see something is definitely trash, toss it right then and there.
-This extra step will keep that basket from filling up too quickly and your head from exploding from paperwork overwhelm.
+Quick Tip: As you are collecting all of your paper clutter and you see something is trash, toss it right then and there.
+This extra step will keep that basket from filling up too quickly, and your head from exploding from paperwork overwhelm.

 Make it quick.
 Don’t think – just do.